England women enjoy impressive victory over France

 |Tries: Song Puche, Ramos Goals: Ciria

-England women overcame France 36-10 in their final match before hosting the delayed World Cup this Autumn.
+England women overcame France 36-10 in their final match before hosting the delayed World Cup this autumn.

 The hosts led 16-4 at the break with tries from Hollie Dodd, Caitlin Beevers and Amy Hardcastle, while Cristina Song-Puche responded for France.

-But England then took control with Hardcastle bulldozing over for her second try, Georgia Roche also crossed twice and Fran Goldthorp darted over.
+But England then took control with Hardcastle bulldozing over for her second try, Georgia Roche also crossing twice and Fran Goldthorp darting over.

-France pulled a try back through Fanny Ramos stretching over in the corner.
+France pulled a try back when Fanny Ramos stretched over in the corner.

-Having wrapped up their World Cup preparations with a comfortable success, England begin the tournament by facing Brazil at Headingley on 1 November.
+England begin the tournament against Brazil at Headingley on 1 November.

 World number five-ranked France, meanwhile, come up against New Zealand in their opener in York on the following day.